srividya-sundaram/LocationFinder/README.md

-LOCGENIE
+Loc Genie
 =========

 Copyright (C) 2014 Srividya Sundaram

-LocGenie – An open source Android application that suggests users places of their preferred activity within their preferred distance in Map View along with their address.
+LocGenie – An open source Android application that suggests users places of their preferred activity within their preferred distance in Map View along with their address.Also displays places dynamically whenever user drags the map view to a different region.

  This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation,